Home

 Would I be allowed to move if we already live far apart?

-Robin's Question: We divorced in Louisiana, and he moved to Tennessee.
-I have physical custody and moved to Alabama after the hurricane.
-I am ready to move back to Louisiana and was told that he couldn't stop me from moving since we live in different state.
+Robin's Question: We divorced in Louisiana and he moved to Tennessee.
+I have physical custody and moved to Alabama.
+I am ready to move back to Louisiana and was told that he couldn't stop me from moving since we live in different states.
 Is that true?

 Brette's Answer: It sounds like a move would have no impact on your visitation - you would still be about as far apart.
 Generally you need permission to move when doing so changes the situation.
 In your case, it wouldn't.